Skip to content

 1 / 1

-144. Commitment to provide business/work opportunities for local communities?
+147. Commitment to provide business/work opportunities for local communities?

-The company reports information on generation of economic development through the promotion of entrepreneurship among the inhabitants of the communities, directly benefiting the neighbours of the territories.
+The company reports information on the generation of economic development through the promotion of entrepreneurship among the inhabitants of the communities, directly benefiting the neighbours of the territories.

-• 145.
-Company has provided valid legal documents to Open Timber Portal on labour regulations (at the time of SPOTT assessments)?
+148. Company has provided valid legal documents to Open Timber Portal on labour regulations (at the time of SPOTT assessments)?

-This indicator is disabled as the company reports that it doesn't operate in a geography currently covered by Open Timber Portal.
+This indicator is disabled as the company reports that it does not have forest management operations in a country currently covered by Open Timber Portal.

 • Y